 49 | Privacy - Part 4: Privacy and media intrusion (December 2004) | Constitutional and Mainland Affairs Bureau |

-Government response (April 2009) Government response (December 2012) Latest positions: |
+Government response (April 2009) Government response (December 2012) Latest position: |

 50 | Privacy - Part 5: Civil liability for invasion of privacy (December 2004) | Constitutional and Mainland Affairs Bureau |

-Government response (April 2009) Government response (December 2012) Latest positions: |
+Government response (April 2009) Government response (December 2012) Latest position: |

 51 | Guardianship and custody - Part 4: Child custody and access (March 2005) | Labour and Welfare Bureau |

-Government response (June 2011) Government response (December 2012) Government response to Legco AJLS Panel Motion on implementation (May 2014) Latest positions: In consultation with the Department of Justice, the Home and Youth Affairs Bureau, the Social Welfare Department, the Judiciary and other relevant Government Bureaux/Departments, the Labour and Welfare Bureau has prepared the draft Children Proceedings (Parental Responsibility) Bill (the proposed legislation) to follow up the majority of the LRC recommendations.
+Government response (June 2011) Government response (December 2012) Government response to Legco AJLS Panel Motion on implementation (May 2014) Latest position: In consultation with the Department of Justice, the then Home Affairs Bureau (re-organised as the Home and Youth Affairs Bureau from 1 July 2022), the Social Welfare Department, the Judiciary and other relevant Government Bureaux/Departments, the Labour and Welfare Bureau has prepared the draft Children Proceedings (Parental Responsibility) Bill (the proposed legislation) to follow up the majority of the LRC recommendations.
 On 25 November 2015, the Bureau launched a four-month public consultation on the proposed legislation.
 The Bureau advised that “the recommendation to reduce the minimum age of marriage without parental consent from 21 to 18 (Recommendation 69) and the recommendation that a list of circumstances should be set out in the legislation to determine when it is appropriate to appoint a separate representative for a child in children proceedings (Recommendation 50) will be dealt with separately.”
 The public consultation ended on 25 March 2016.
 The Bureau reported the results of the consultation to LegCo Panel on Welfare Services (LegCo Panel) in May 2017.
 The results showed that the percentage of views in support of the implementation of the proposed legislation at this stage was about the same as that opposing it (i.e. 34.5% on each side), while another 20% of the views considered the proposed legislation worthy of support in principle, but requested additional resources and support measures as a prerequisite.
 Those in support of the proposed legislation considered that it was in line with some countries' practices and could protect the child's best interests.
 Those who opposed the proposed legislation considered that it could not help divorced parents in resolving conflicts, especially high-risk families with domestic violence background, but may cause more family problems and adversely affect the child’s development.
 In particular, single-parent groups were concerned that the new requirement for obtaining the other party’s consent or giving notification on major decisions would be used by the troublemaking party with malicious intent to obstruct and harass the other spouse, causing distress to the child.
 It may also result in long term hostility between divorced parents and more litigation.
 Besides, the Bureau also noted that two motions were unanimously passed by the LegCo Panel on 22 February 2016 and 8 May 2017 respectively, requesting the Government not to introduce the proposed legislation into the LegCo at this stage, pending the provision of more support measures for divorcing/divorced/separated families.
 Similar requests were also raised by deputations at the special meeting of the LegCo Panel held on 4 October 2017.
 Having regard to the views collected during the public consultation and the LegCo Panel’s position, the Bureau proposed at the LegCo Panel meeting on 12 March 2018 not to introduce the proposed legislation into the LegCo at this stage.
 However, the Bureau proposed to, as a matter of priority, increase resources in 2018/2019 to strengthen measures to support divorcing/divorced/separated families, so as to promote the concept of continuing parental responsibility towards children even after divorce, and strengthen co-parenting counselling and parenting coordination service, as well as making the Pilot Project on Children Contact Service a regular service of the Social Welfare Department with service expansion.
 The Bureau will keep in view stakeholders' receptiveness to the legislative proposal, in particular whether the doubts of those who oppose the legislation could be relieved, and consider whether and if so, the appropriate timing to pursue the legislation. |

 52 | Substitute decision-making and advance directives In relation to medical treatment (August 2006) |